 We want our pupils to have a breadth of experience to develop their understanding of themselves as individuals within their community, but also as members of a wider global community and as responsible digital citizens.

 At Devonshire Primary Academy, Computing is taught in discreet Computing lessons.
-The Computing Curriculum is delivered through our own scheme of work.
-Every lesson in our scheme has been individually planned so that it can be effectively taught using the infrastructure we have in place at school and so that it can meet the needs of all our pupils.
-Our scheme has been closely referenced against the 2014 National Curriculum attainment targets in order to ensure progression and coverage.
+The Computing Curriculum is delivered through the Teach Computing scheme.
+Every lesson in our scheme is individually planned so that it can be effectively taught using the infrastructure we have in place at school and so that it can meet the needs of all our pupils.
 Having discreet lessons means that the children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
-Discreet computing lessons will focus on the curriculum skills of information technology, digital literacy and computer science.
+Discreet computing lessons will focus on the curriculum skills of Programming, creating media, computer systems and data/information.
 Where appropriate, meaningful links will be made between the computing curriculum and the wider curriculum.

 We know our Computing Curriculum is making a positive impact as our pupils tell us they love their learning and they take great pride in their work.

-Teacher planning shows that staff design learning activities that offer challenge and provide a sense of achievement and personal success.
+Teacher planning shows that staff design learning activities that offer challenges and provide a sense of achievement and personal success.

 Teacher monitoring shows that children are active in their learning, are able to construct their own knowledge and are able to think flexibly and creatively.